Defra-Data-Science-Centre-of-Excellence/MS2_DataQuality/README.md

 ## Low Level Design - How the script works
 This element of the readme describes the design elements of the script, and the environment (including S3 bucket structure) it is currently configured to use in AWS.

+### Format of the Metadata File
+Based off the ELMS version.
+Wil require adaptation if CDAP team want to incorporate ELMS data into their template.

 ### Access Management Approach
 The script relies upon the Virtual Machine (AWS EC2) having the role-based permissions needed to interact with the S3 buckets that the user wishes the script to iterate over.